FAIRplus/the-fair-cookbook/content/recipes/applied-examples/ehden-ohdsi_matched.md

 ### Metadata capture using YAML

-In principle, the RDF (URL_TO_INSERT_RECORD-ABBREV_143 https://fairsharing.org/FAIRsharing.p77ph9)  classes defined in the above Turtle (URL_TO_INSERT_RECORD-ABBREV_142 https://fairsharing.org/FAIRsharing.3e194c)  file can directly be used to set up the JSON (URL_TO_INSERT_RECORD-ABBREV_141 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_144 https://fairsharing.org/FAIRsharing.8f9bbb)  file needed for the website metadata.
-But in this example, we used an extra step by first capturing the metadata of studies, database (URL_TO_INSERT_TERM_145 https://fairsharing.org/search?fairsharingRegistry=Database) s and authors, in the more data entry friendly YAML format (URL_TO_INSERT_TERM_146 https://fairsharing.org/search?recordType=model_and_format) .
-The YAML format (URL_TO_INSERT_TERM_147 https://fairsharing.org/search?recordType=model_and_format)  can be annotated with comments to guide the person submitting their metadata.
+In principle, the RDF (URL_TO_INSERT_RECORD-ABBREV_60 https://fairsharing.org/FAIRsharing.p77ph9)  classes defined in the above Turtle (URL_TO_INSERT_RECORD-ABBREV_59 https://fairsharing.org/FAIRsharing.3e194c)  file can directly be used to set up the JSON (URL_TO_INSERT_RECORD-ABBREV_58 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_61 https://fairsharing.org/FAIRsharing.8f9bbb)  file needed for the website metadata.
+But in this example, we used an extra step by first capturing the metadata of studies, databases and authors, in the more data entry friendly YAML format.
+The YAML format can be annotated with comments to guide the person submitting their metadata.

-The following figure shows the metadata in Turtle (URL_TO_INSERT_RECORD-ABBREV_148 https://fairsharing.org/FAIRsharing.3e194c)  and in YAML.
+The following figure shows the metadata in Turtle (URL_TO_INSERT_RECORD-ABBREV_62 https://fairsharing.org/FAIRsharing.3e194c)  and in YAML.
 YAML uses slightly different wording and syntax, to make it easier for end users / science bloggers to understand what kind of metadata is expected to be filled in.

 In YAML, the data looks like this: